wuwenbin2/fuel-plugin-onos/README.md

 All described actions below are described from a Fuel GUI provisioning perspective.

-1.Create a new environment.
+1. Create a new environment.

-2.Select 'onos plugin' on Settings tab.
+2. Select 'onos plugin' on Settings tab.

      onos plugin

-3.Select a node with role 'controller' and others with role 'compute'.
+3. Select three nodes with role 'controller', three with role 'compute' and one with 'onos'.

-4.Click 'Deploy changes' to enable nodes with ONOS.
+4. Click 'Deploy changes' to enable nodes with ONOSFW.